“These themes are hand-picked for their outstanding design quality, features, and customer reviews.”

 You’ll need a great theme to show off your portfolio.
-Whether you’ve got graphics, logos, or photographs to display, the right theme will make your work look even better.
+Whether you’ve got illustrations, logos, products, or photographs to display, the right theme will make your work look even better.

-Below are the top WordPress themes for gallery sites.
+Below you’ll find our top recommended WordPress themes for gallery sites.
 They’re highly customizable and make browsing portfolios fun and seamless.

 WordPress gallery themes

 All of these themes work with the latest version of WordPress and are fully responsive.
 That means they’ll look and work great on computers, tablets, and smartphones.

 These themes work perfectly for any visual media – photo albums, art galleries, and video galleries – you name it.

 Here are my top picks for best gallery WordPress themes for 2021.

 Azalea is a chic and fashionable WordPress theme for galleries and photography.
 Its minimalist style is supported by the professional use of typography and spacing, which give it a confident form.

 This media-based template includes 12 different homepages.
 Page builders are great, but a diverse set of pre-designed layouts make it easy to make the site of your dreams fast.
 There are many more pre-made templates for the inner pages of your site.
 For instance, create stylish pages for your About, Contact, or Services pages.

 If you’re interested in selling digital or physical products, you’ll love the WooCommerce support.
 Adding a shop is easy, and the shop design is just like the rest of your portfolio layouts.
 Additional features like photo proofing and client archives make Azalea a top choice for photographers.